Zhang-Zhenning/NCSA_project_iDash/README.md

 python manage_db_fast.py
 ~~~

+<br /><br />

+# Important Tips

->*Remember, if you use insertion mode as we mentioned to insert some data into a table, this table will firstly be dropped (if exists) then be created.
-That is, if you just want to update the table, please use the insertion function **insert_to_db(dbName, curURL, singleLine)** in **manage_db_fast.py** directly*.
+>*Reminder1.
+If you use insertion mode as we mentioned to insert some data into a table, this table will firstly be dropped (if exists) then be created.
+That is, if you just want to update the table, please use the insertion function **insert_to_db(dbName, curURL, singleLine)** in **manage_db_fast.py** directly.*

->Also, in all the column names of database, we replace "." with "_" in order to avoid unexpected problems.
-Please make sure you also obey this format when doing the query.
+>*Reminder2.
+In all the column names of database, we replace "." with "_" in order to avoid unexpected problems.
+Please make sure you also obey this format when doing the query.*

+>*Reminder3.
+In all the msg and sub fields, we replace "'" with "_" in order to avoid unexpected problems.
+Please make sure you notice this when processing the query result.*

 <br /><br />